Organizing NES Graphics Banks

 You can see that there is still a lot of space left in that bank, and if we look at our original image there are plenty more robots that need to be organized.
 There is enough room in this bank for at least two more of them.

 We can simply repeat the same process for the next boss.
-In our current row there is still two blank tiles left.
+In our current row, there are still two blank tiles left.
 So start by selecting the first two tiles of the next image, cutting them out, and pasting them into your bank.
 Then continue cutting tiles and placing them in your bank until you’ve covered the entire image.

 Again, repeat this process for the third boss to fill in the rest of the bank.